pihchikk/WaTEM-SEDEM-python/README.md

 | **internal**  | Compute all from available base data      | Compute all from available base data                           |

 **Possible input configuration examples:**
-- Only DTM, catchment mask, and landuse — use `hybrid`.
+- Only DTM, catchment mask, and landuse - use `hybrid`.
-- DTM, catchment mask, landuse, Kfactor and river vector/raster — use `internal`.
+- DTM, catchment mask, landuse, Kfactor and river vector/raster - use `internal`.
-- DTM and Precomputed slope/aspect/LS but no WaTEM rasters — use `user_dtm`.
+- DTM and Precomputed slope/aspect/LS but no WaTEM rasters - use `user_dtm`.
-- DTM and Precomputed WaTEM rasters but no slope/aspect/LS — use `user_watem`.
+- DTM and Precomputed WaTEM rasters but no slope/aspect/LS - use `user_watem`.
-- Complete set of DTM-related and WaTEM rasters — use `external`.
+- Complete set of DTM-related and WaTEM rasters - use `external`.

-None of these change the core model logic—just how data is supplied.
+None of these change the core model logic, just the input configuration.

 ---